 Just as an ascending triangle is often a continuation pattern that forms in overall uptrend, likewise a descending triangle is a common continuation pattern that forms in a downtrend.
 If it appears during a long-term uptrend, it is usually taken as a signal of a possible market reversal and trend change.
 This pattern develops when a security’s price falls but then bounces off the supporting line and rises.
 However, each attempt to push prices higher is less successful than the one before, and eventually sellers take control of the market and push prices below the supporting bottom line of the triangle.
 This action confirms the descending triangle pattern’s indication that prices are headed lower.
 Traders can sell short at the time of the downside breakout, with a stop-loss order placed a bit above the highest price reached during the formation of the triangle.

 Traders and market analysts commonly view symmetrical triangles as consolidation patterns which may forecast either the continuation of the existing trend or a trend reversal.
 This triangle pattern is formed as gradually ascending support lines and descending resistance lines meet up as a security’s trading range becomes increasingly smaller.
-Typically, a security’s price will bounce back and forth between the two trendlines, moving toward the apex of the triangle, eventually breaking out in one direction or the other forming a sustained trend.
+Typically, a security’s price will bounce back and forth between the two trendlines, moving toward the apex of the triangle, eventually breaking out in one direction or the other and forming a sustained trend.

 If a symmetrical triangle follows a bullish trend, watch carefully for a breakout below the ascending support line, which would indicate a market reversal to a downtrend.
 Conversely, a symmetrical triangle following a sustained bearish trend should be monitored for an upside breakout indication of a bullish market reversal.

-Regardless of whether a symmetrical triangle breakout goes in the direction of continuing the existing trend or in the direction of a trend reversal, the momentum that is generated when price breaks out of the triangle is usually sufficient to propel the market a significant distance.
-Thus, the breakout from a symmetrical triangle is usually considered a strong signal of trend direction which traders can follow with some confidence.
+Regardless of whether a symmetrical triangle breakout goes in the direction of continuing the existing trend or in the direction of a trend reversal, the momentum that is generated when price breaks out of the triangle is usually sufficient to propel the market price a significant distance.
+Thus, the breakout from a symmetrical triangle is usually considered a strong signal of future trend direction which traders can follow with some confidence.
 Again, the triangle formation offers easy identification of reasonable stop-loss order levels: below the low of the triangle when buying, or above the triangle high if selling short.

 In the end, as with any technical indicator, successfully using triangle patterns really comes down to patience and due diligence.
 While these three triangle patterns tend toward certain signals and indications, it’s important to stay vigilant and remember that the market is not known for being predictable and can change directions quickly.
 This is why judicious traders eyeing what looks like a triangle pattern shaping up will wait for the breakout confirmation by price action before adopting a new position in the market.